Connect with others who understand.

 • Shortness of breath at rest

-• Bluish lips or skin (caused by low oxygen levels in the blood)
+• Cyanosis (bluish lips or skin), caused by low oxygen levels in the blood

 Diagnosing pulmonary hypertension can be challenging.
 PH symptoms are common and resemble many other health conditions.
-Diagnosing PH is usually a process of elimination to identify the underlying cause.
+Diagnosing PH often involves a process of elimination to identify the underlying cause and confirm the specific type of PH.

 Diagnostic Tests

-A doctor or health team may conduct a variety of tests to diagnose PH and determine its underlying cause.
+A doctor or health team may conduct a variety of tests to diagnose PH and PAH and determine the underlying cause.
 These may include:

 • Blood tests to look for an increased risk of blood clots, stress on the heart, or anemia